Intimate Partner Violence and Elder Abuse: The Basics

 dissociation from eye contact (or a sudden fading out of the patient’s attention/responses to cues)

-inability of patient to talk clearly due to breathing patterns or panic
+inability of the patient to talk clearly due to breathing patterns or panic

-reluctance or insecurity in answer questions posed by the dental professional
+reluctance or insecurity in answering questions posed by the dental professional